 Transform Your Business with New Year’s ReVolutions

-While the origin of New Year’s resolutions goes back as far as 153 BC, in modern day times, they usually evoke feelings of guilt.
-Most verbs associated with resolutions are restrictive in nature, including to quit, stop, loose, reduce or eliminate.
-The implication is that you need to improve, fix or repair something that’s broke or not complete.
+While the origin of New Year’s resolutions goes back as far as 153 BC, in modern-day times, they usually evoke feelings of guilt.
+Most verbs associated with resolutions are restrictive, including to quit, stop, lose, reduce, or eliminate.
+The implication is that you need to improve, fix, or repair something broken or not complete.

-By its very nature, people see New Year’s resolutions as a difficult exercise at best, requiring discipline, determination and willpower … which are not exactly energizing words.
-As a result, most people “make” the resolutions January 1, and usually begin to “break” them by February 1 as their commitment fades and enthusiasm for attainment wanes.
-Case in point: the extreme increase in traffic at a health club the beginning of the year, which quickly subsides as the weeks and months progress.
+By its very nature, people see New Year’s resolutions as a difficult exercise at best, requiring discipline, determination, and willpower … which are not exactly energizing words.
+As a result, most people “make” their resolutions on January 1, and usually begin to “break” them by February 1 as their commitment fades and enthusiasm for attainment wanes.
+Case in point: the extreme increase in traffic at a health club at the beginning of the year, which quickly subsides as the weeks and months progress.

 A resolution – a solution, accommodation or settling of a problem

 A reVolution – a drastic and far-reaching change in ways of thinking and behaving

 New Year’s reVolutions are personal and broader in scope than traditional resolutions.
 The framing of your reVolutions requires stepping back and deciding “what do you want to be” as opposed to “what do you need to do.”
 If someone were to introduce you to a large crowd recognizing you for your accomplishments, what would you want your bio to say?
 Are you on track to be that person?
 If not, what actionable steps can you take today that will help you get there tomorrow?